marcinkozakk/travellistAPI/README.md

 # Travellist API
-API for the Travellist application used to save travel memories and share them in a group of friends
+API for the Travellist application used to save travel memories and share them in a group of friends.
-Technologies: PHP, Laravel, Redis, Docker, MySQL
+#### Technologies: PHP, Laravel, Redis, Docker, MySQL

 ## About Laravel